the-glitch-ui/mainscreen/README.md

 ## General info

-Multidisciplinar exercise which involves designing and coding a styled main page featuring a simple GreenSock SVG animation.
+Multidisciplinary exercise which involves designing and coding a styled main page featuring a simple GreenSock SVG animation.

 ## Screenshots